 Memorial safety inspection

-If you have any concerns or would like to know more about the Memorial Safety Inspection Programme please contact the Memorial Office at Roselawn Cemetery 028 9044 9398, Cemeteries and Crematorium Central Office 028 9027 0296 or email email@example.com
+If you have any concerns or would like to know more about the Memorial Safety Inspection Programme please contact the Memorial Office at Roselawn Cemetery by phoning 028 9044 9398, the Bereavement Services Office by phoning 028 9027 0296 or email email@example.com.

 What does the memorial safety inspection involve?